Qrwtn/RTS-Assesment/README.md

 <img width="2616" height="1304" alt="DevOps" src="https://github.com/user-attachments/assets/75303dd7-24ce-442b-a049-76e866d85c4d" />

-The three lanes show the full lifecycle.
-The code leaves machine, gets validated by GitHub, and Railway takes it from there autonomously.
-A few things worth noting about how Railway's side works together:
+Deployment Lifecycle Overview

+The three lanes illustrate the complete deployment lifecycle:

+Code leaves the developer's machine.
+GitHub validates the changes through automated checks.
+Railway takes over and handles deployment autonomously.
+Key Components
+Zero-Downtime Deployments

-**Zero-downtime deploys**: Railway builds the new Docker image, waits for the /health endpoint to return OK on the new container, then swaps traffic over.
-The old container stays alive until the new one is healthy, so users never hit a restart.
+Railway builds a new Docker image and waits for the /health endpoint to return a successful response on the new container before switching traffic.

-**Redis as the cache layer**: Every Finnhub/Yahoo Finance API call checks Redis first (60s TTL for quotes, 1hr for candles).
-This means under load, 10 simultaneous users looking up AAPL hit Redis once, not the external API 10 times.
-It also protects against rate limit errors from Finnhub's free tier.
+The existing container remains online until the new deployment is confirmed healthy, ensuring users never experience downtime or service interruptions during a deployment.

+Redis as the Cache Layer

+Every Finnhub and Yahoo Finance API request checks Redis before calling an external service:

+Quote data: 60-second TTL
+Candle data: 1-hour TTL

+This dramatically reduces external API usage.
+For example, if 10 users simultaneously request data for AAPL, Redis serves the cached response rather than triggering 10 separate API calls.

+This approach also helps prevent rate-limit issues, particularly when using Finnhub's free tier.

+PostgreSQL on Railway

+PostgreSQL is fully managed by Railway and includes:

+Automatic daily backups
+Built-in connection pooling
+Private network access

-**Postgres on Railway**: Fully managed: automatic daily backups, connection pooling built in, and it lives on Railway's private network so it's never exposed to the public internet.
+Because the database operates entirely within Railway's private network, it is never directly exposed to the public internet.

+Failure Path

-**The fail path**: The red dashed line back to PR Review is the important one.
-If pytest fails or CodeQL flags something, the merge is blocked.
-Nothing reaches Railway unless all checks are green, which is the core guarantee of the whole flow.
+The red dashed line returning to PR Review is a critical part of the workflow.

+If:

+pytest fails, or
+CodeQL identifies a security or quality issue,

+the merge is blocked automatically.

+No code reaches Railway until every required check passes successfully.
+This guarantees that only validated, tested, and secure code can enter the deployment pipeline.
 ---

 ## Testing